 Do I need to be concerned about not getting enough nutrition from food because of ulcerative colitis?

 Falling severely short on certain nutrients is typically linked with Crohn's disease, which can affect the small intestine as well, where most nutrients are absorbed.
 Because ulcerative colitis affects the large intestine, it can cause severe and sometimes bloody diarrhea, putting people at risk for iron deficiency and anemia.

 You can measure your iron level with a simple blood test.

 Ulcerative colitis can also deplete stores of folate.
 That's especially dangerous for women of child-bearing age, since folate deficiency is linked to birth defects.
 Fluid loss from diarrhea can also cause electrolyte imbalances.

-Are there other risks to ulcerative colitis?
+Are there other risks from ulcerative colitis?

 What else can I do to improve my health with ulcerative colitis?

-Can medications help ulcerative colitis?
+Can medications help ease ulcerative colitis?

-Your doctor will discuss the best medication given your symptoms and overall health.
+Your doctor will discuss the best medication, given your symptoms and overall health.